Presented by the National Screen Institute – Canada (NSI)

 Participants who successfully complete phase one will graduate to the internship phase.
 Participants will be placed as interns in industry sites such as broadcasters and independent production companies.

-The course culminates with a graduation ceremony and screening of the three short films on July 31 (date subject to change).
+The course culminates with a graduation ceremony and screening of the three short films.

 What do I have to do to commit to the course?